1. DraftKings Sportsbook Mobile App Illinois

 Frequently Asked Questions

-DraftKings Sportsbook, FanDuel Sportsbook, and BetRivers Sportsbooks are the mobile sportsbooks available for the launch of the NFL season.
-More apps are expected to launch by the end of 2020.
+DraftKings Sportsbook, FanDuel Sportsbook, and BetRivers Sportsbooks were the mobile sportsbooks available for the launch of the 2020 NFL season.
+However, William Hill and PointsBet both joined the market shortly after.
+Both Barstool Sportsbook and BetMGM are expected to enter in 2022, once online registration becomes legal.

 Illinois put in an “18-month” penalty box period for national sportsbooks.
 Illinois concluded that this would help local sportsbooks build their clientele before big U.S. retailers entered the market.
 However, due to Covid-19, Governor Pritzker signed an executive order to allow the companies to accept mobile registrations early.